bnikolaus/CurseOfStrahdNotes/Character.md

 - telli = intelligence
 - whez it = where is it
 - Hit for six = sleep
-- Blimey
-- cheers mate
-- Pansy
-- fair go - agree too something
+- putah spell = cast spell
+- Sqizing kit = Disguise Kit
+- forgin kit = Forgery kit

+# Curse of Strah
 - masta = Masta
 - Rovia = Barovia
 - Stani = Vistani

-- putah spell = cast spell
-- Sqizing kit = Disguise Kit
-- forgin kit = Forgery kit
+# Common
 - nuttin - nothing
-- Hang on a tick
+- Hang on a tick - wait back

+Try
 - I got a handle on it
 - Have a crack
 - Have a squiz

 - Hooley dooley
 - Have a go, ya mug!
 - Are your ears painted on? = dont listen
 - A couple of sandwiches short of a picnic = someone crazy
-- a stubbie short of a six pack = someone crazy
 - Dry as a dead dingo -
 - Cark it - to die
 - chuck a spewie - turn around